UL Monroe vs. Arkansas State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

+- The combined points per game average of the two teams, 47.9, is 18.6 points fewer than Saturday's over/under.

+- The 79.3 points per game these two squads have surrendered to opponents this season are 12.8 more than the 66.5 total in this contest.

-- Warhawks games have an average total of 54.0 points this season, 12.5 fewer than Saturday's over/under.
+- The Warhawks and their opponents score an average of 54.0 points per game, 12.5 fewer than Saturday's total.

-- The 66.5-point total in this game is equal to the average total in Red Wolves games this season.
+- The 66.5-point over/under in this game is equal to the average total in Red Wolves games this season.

 UL Monroe Stats and Trends

-- The Warhawks covered the spread in their only game when favored by 3 points or more.
+- This season, the Warhawks won ATS in their only game as a favorite of 3 points or more.

-- UL Monroe's games this year have hit the over five times in nine opportunities (55.6%).

 - This year, the Warhawks have 11 turnovers, one fewer than the Red Wolves have takeaways (12).